Ruenzuo/instr-ios-sample-app/README.md

    Optional: create a custom header with simple API for auto generated methods.
    If your project uses Swift: Add header to Swift bridging header.
 4. Place static probes in your project, marking the places you want to benchmark.
+5. Modify the start up of your app to use `instrserver`.
+   Tip: Use conditional compilation to avoid launching the server in non-test runs.